SHAFT-Foundation/AAAComplianceToolAgents/README.md

-# WCAG 2.1 AAA Compliance Tool
+# WCAG 2.1 AAA AI Agent Compliance Tool

 > "The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect." - Tim Berners-Lee, W3C Director and inventor of the World Wide Web